 Story of Homewatch CareGivers of Thousand Oaks

 We lost both of our fathers after years of caring for them and arranging care so they could stay in their homes.
-Recently we lost Randy’s Mother, Nadine.
-Kris’s Mom remain strong, but now into her 10th year with Alzheimer's, has been moved to a fantastic Board and Care in Thousand Oaks.
-Along with our brothers and sisters, our families did remarkably well as we progressed through the years of decisions about care while they were in their homes, having to place Randy’s mother and father on Hospice and the tough but correct move of my Mom, Betty.
+June 2016 Randy’s Mother, Nadine, passed.
+Along with our siblings, our families did remarkably well as we progressed through the years of decisions about care while our parents remain in their homes, having to place Randy’s mother and Father on Hospice and the tough but correct move of my Mom, Betty, to a Board and Care home.
 Along the way, we recognized the need for advice and assistance from people who know and understand how to help.
 We became very aware of the benefits of having caregivers in our parents’ homes.
-The peace of mind it provides to us and the comfort it gives to our parents is invaluable.
-The decision of bringing hospice gave Randy’s parents more weeks of their life and in comfort.
+The peace of mind it provided to us and the comfort it gave to our parents is and was invaluable.
+The decision of placing Randy’s parents on hospice extended their life and their end of life journey was with additional care and comfort.

 The caregiver agency we hired to help my parents with their confusion and memory loss gave them the tools they needed to continue their very social life.
 The advice and material that the agency/caregivers gave to me and my siblings, as well as our adult children, continues to help us in the struggle to handle parents with Alzheimer’s.
 The help of agency caregivers is a lifesaver and a blessing for our family.